dbierer/php-class-notes/apache-nov-2017.md

   * Create html with ssi date
   * Don’t do PHP
 * from Francois to All Participants: I know you did not write these examples, but you know we are not supposed to use port 81-83? anything under 1024 (if I remember correctly) are reserved for specific apps
+* from Francois to All Participants: have cert and vhost first and multi instance and proxy after to me cert and vhost is something we do all the time so I think it should be first
+* from self: combine multi-instance w/ proxy course chapters
+* from self: add lab using separate config for each instance
+* from Christopher Young to All Participants: I would offer everyone one word of warning... apachectl configtest doesn't catch all SSL related errors that would stop your server from starting up You can have properly stuctured configuration but if your cert and key are messed up, it won't point it out

 ## EXAMPLES
 * Created user `apache` using this command: `useradd apache`